paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 Developers take stories or tasks from the backlog, implement them with tests, and push them through code review and quality checks into the shared trunk.
 They don't slow down that activity as they get closer to a release date.
 At least the majority do not.
-A very small subset of the development team may focus on the release candidates being made from the release branch (if that branch exists at all), and towards fixes in trunk that will be cherry picked into that branch.
-For most of the team though, every day is the same, and proximity to a release does not slow down the rate at which changes are being pushed into the trunk.
-There is certainly no "code freeze" with Trunk-Based Development, as team leadership focuses on protecting the majority of developers from he distraction of release preparation.
+A very small subset of the development team may focus on the release candidates being made from the release branch (if that branch exists at all), and towards fixes in the trunk that will be cherry-picked into that branch.
+For most of the team, though, every day is the same and proximity to a release does not slow down the rate at which changes are being pushed into the trunk.
+There is certainly no "code freeze" with Trunk-Based Development, as team leadership focuses on protecting the majority of developers from the distraction of release preparation.
 If that protection is missing, something needs fine-tuning, and the branching model could be it.